wbotelhos/raty/README.txt

  *		path:         'img,                                            // Path of images.
  *		readOnly:     false,                                           // read-only or not.
  *		scoreName:    'score',                                         // The name of target score.
- *		showCancel:   false,                                           // If will be showed a button to cancel the rate.
+ *		showCancel:   false,                                           // If will be showed a button to cancel the rating.
  *		showHalf:     false,                                           // Active the half star.
  *		starHalf:     'star-half.png',                                 // The image of the half star.
  *		start:        0,                                               // Start with a score value.